Asian Pacific Islander

 Mission Statement:

 In April 2021, we made a group decision to change our name to include the Pacific Islander community.
 Formerly Asian Community Collaborative (ACC), to now the Asian Pacific Islander Community Collaborative or APICC.
-This reflects not only a change by-name only, but it is also a recommitment that we will work to be more inclusive and elevate the issues, especially with the lack of data and resources for the Pacific Islander community in the County.
+This reflects not only a change in name only, but it is also a recommitment that we will work to be more inclusive and elevate issues, especially with the lack of data and resources for the Pacific Islander community in the County.

 Members